NII-Kobayashi/Linear_Regression_Degree/README.md

 # Prediction of Twitter re-tweet dynamic using Linear Regression Model

-This is the code illustrating the *Zhao et al., in KDD' 15 2015 pp. 1513-1522*.
+This code predicts the number of retweets in a future period used in *Kobayashi and Lambiotte, ICWSM, pp. 191-200, 2016*.
-It aims at providing a framework for experimenting with multiple Linear Regression in the context of twitter re-tweet prediction.
+The algorithm is a modification of Lineaer Regression method proposed in *Zhao et al., KDD, pp. 1513-1522, 2015*.

 ## Requirements